 Other Events in Amsterdam

-National Tulip Day – Heralding the start of the Dutch tulip season, head over to the temporary garden on Dam Square where you can pick your very own tulip from the 200,000 on display.
-Likely date is Saturday 18 Jan 2020, to be confirmed.
+National Tulip Day – Heralding the start of the Dutch tulip season, head over to the temporary garden on Dam Square where you can pick yourself up to 20 tulips from the 200,000 on display.
+Held on Saturday 18 Jan 2020, from 1300.

 De Balie – The multimedia venue near Leidseplein in Amsterdam hosts regular events about current affairs, politics and culture.